 Democracy worldwide is in a volatile situation: the quality of democracy is declining, societies are confronted with a surge in polarisation and populism, and the increase of inequality poses a major threat to the foundation of democracies.
 At the same time, the potential for democratic reform is higher than ever, opening up new possibilities for democratisation and democratic deepening.

-This focus area gathers teams from across CIVICA to address the challenges and promises of democracies today from multiple disciplinary perspectives.
+This thematic priority gathers teams from across CIVICA to address the challenges and promises of democracies today from multiple disciplinary perspectives.

 - Democratic backsliding